- How do I download a pattern I bought on your site?

 Yes we do!
 If you have a bag pattern you have designed yourself, a tutorial on your blog, or a video somewhere like YouTube, we’ll be delighted to consider them for featuring on our site.
 You can share a URL with us, as well as write your own article ready to publish on the site by using the form on our submissions page.
 If you don’t already have something online and just would like to write a review for the site, then please use the form on our contact page.

 Can I sell my pattern on your site?

 We’re delighted that you would trust us with your pattern.
-Our pattern store will be opening soon.
-Instead of sending our readers to Etsy, BluPrint or lots of individual websites, they will be able to buy patterns, including perhaps your patterns, directly here on Sew Modern Bags.
+Our pattern store has been a great success and we’d like to share that success with you.
+Instead of sending our readers to Etsy, BluPrint or lots of individual websites, they are able to buy patterns, including perhaps your patterns, directly here on Sew Modern Bags.
 If you would be interested to learn more, please see our Sell Your Patterns page and complete the application.